lynnfaraday/aresmush.com/tutorials/config/fs3combat_npcs.md

 The default rating is what the NPC rolls for skills by default.

+{% tip %}
-{% include tip.html content="This is a total dice pool, encompassing skill plus attribute.
-So if you want a boss to be equivalent to an \"Expert\" PC with a \"Good\" attribute, you need to give them a die pool of 9 (6+3)." %}
+This is a total dice pool, encompassing skill plus attribute.
+So if you want a boss to be equivalent to an \"Expert\" PC with a \"Good\" attribute, you need to give them a die pool of 9 (6+3).
+{% endtip %}

     Goon:
         Default: 4